 Best pumpkins varieties that are easy to grow.

-Pumpkin fruits mature for harvest in 75 to 120 days after seed germination.
+Pumpkins are a nutritious and healthy meal.
+Its fruits are mature for harvest in 75 to 120 days after seed germination.
 We give the best pumpkin varieties for cooking and easy to grow in the following list.
 It shows the maturity time, yield potential (weight, fruit diameter) and other features like best use, tolerance and store.

 Other types of pumpkins like the jumbo varieties such as the prize winner, mammoth gold, big max and big moon are not listed.
 These can grow to over 100 pounds and are best for exhibition and not kitchen gardening